 Mont Saint-Michel is majestic.
-It’s one of those places that, although its wiggly cobbled streets might be covered by many tourists (around 2.5 million a year), as it’s one of the most visited sites in France, the magic shines through.
+It’s one of those places that, although its wiggly cobbled streets might be covered by many visitors (around 2.5 million a year – it is after all one of the most popular sites in France) the magic shines through.
 A tiny town on a granite island cradled between the coast of Brittany and Normandy, which from a distance looks like a helter-skelter.
-Lopsided half-timbered houses wind their way round what looks like an upside down ice cream cone, topped by a gravity-defying golden statue of Saint Michael, it looks like a wedding cake made by a wizard.
-Victor Hugo, the great French writer called it “the pyramid of the seas” and you can really see what he means.
-It’s one of the wonders of the world and has attracted hordes of tourists since the Middle Ages.
+Lopsided half-timbered houses wind their way round the narrow alleyways, topped by a gravity-defying golden statue of Saint Michael.
+Victor Hugo, the great French writer called it “the pyramid of the seas” and you can really see what he means when you view it from a distance.
+It is one of the wonders of the world and has attracted hordes of tourists since the Middle Ages.

 Bucket list France

 I took my dad there once.
 He didn’t want to go, ‘another bloody monument‘ he’d said.
 But I insisted.

 We strolled through the stone arch which forms the entry to the town and dad stood there open-mouthed at the sight of this incredible island of monuments.
 We made our way up a cobbled hill, past chapels and many souvenir shops, and cafés in medieval buildings.
 We peered into the restaurant Mère Poulard famous for its fluffy omelettes.
 They are made to the same secret recipe and cooked on an open fire in front of customers as they have been since 1888, a taste that’s been loved by many – including Ernest Hemingway and Marilyn Monroe.
 And we wandered down tiny streets and lost ourselves in the wonder of the ancient architecture.